Is 16GB enough for a new iPhone 6s?

 Seasoned iPhone veterans know that a 16 GB iPhone does not enable the user to fill the entire phone with his data.
 The actual usable storage capacity is somewhere around the 10-12 gigabyte mark, as iOS requires a portion of the space.
 But don’t worry yet, using our guide below, you can make the most of your iPhone 6s with 16 GB of nominal capacity.

 Here are a few tricks that will help you keep an eye on the variables you need to control:

 Avoid large apps

 As much as we all love apps, some of them need to go.
 Especially the ones that eat up all of your free storage space.
 To find out about the hungriest apps when it comes to space requirements, check your “Settings” app.
 Go to “General”, then “Usage” and finally “Manage Storage” to find a list of your installed apps, sorted by how much space they are currently using.
 You can clear individual app data by tapping the respective app and looking into the detailed list of contents.

-By the way: Apple presented a new “App Thinning” method, which developers can use to keep their apps and updates as slim as possible on iOS 9.
+By the way: Apple presented a new “App Thinning” method, which developers can use to keep their apps and updates as slim as possible.

 Using a lower video resolution

 As noted before, 4K videos represent the maximum video quality and resolution any iPhone has ever been capable of shooting.
 While this is certainly exiting, it is also the the hog on your storage space.
 A minute of 4K video can take up to 375 megabytes of storage space, depending on how well it can be compressed.
 That would already take up around three percent of your entire available storage.
 Check the “Camera” section in your “Settings” app and play with the settings until you find a happy medium.